zyzek/LEAPs/content/leaps/leap-2.md

 LyraGlobal.sol
 ```

-Then deploy the following contracts for the Ethereum market:
+Then deploy the following contracts for the ETH market:
 ```
 LiquidityPool.sol
 LiquidityCertificate.sol